 What are You Reading This Week

-And finally, regardless of whether they have anything to do with the challenge, I want to know: What are you reading this week?
-Have you finished any books yet this year?
-Let’s chat in the comments!
+So, let’s discuss in the comments: which tasks have you completed already, and which ones are you tackling next?
+And do you plan out your book for each task beforehand, or are you keeping it spontaneous?

-Oh, and I wanted to mention that we have some new Read Harder merch!
-Check it out at the Book Riot Bonfire shop.
+Don’t forget to check out the Read Harder merch at the Book Riot Bonfire shop, including hoodies, shirts, mugs, tote bags, and more!

-Here’s what I’ve been reading (plus a cute picture of my dog Scrappy, as promised):
+Here’s what I’ve been reading, plus a very pathetic photo of my dog Scrappy wearing the cone of shame:

 Come join us in the comments section to discuss our recent reads and our Read Harder progress!